 Do Ask for a Reference.
 Ask your boss and colleagues if they would be willing to give you a reference.
 If they agree, ask them to write you a LinkedIn recommendation as well as being available via email or phone.
 You'll have the reference as part of your LinkedIn profile, which is great for your future job search endeavors.

 Don't Forget to Say Goodbye.
-Before you leave, take the time to send a farewell message to co-workers and to let them know that you are moving on to a new position, starting a job search, retiring or doing something else with your life.
+Before you leave, take the time to send a farewell message to co-workers and to let them know that you are moving on to a new position, starting a job search, retiring, or doing something else with your life.
 It's appropriate to send an email farewell message.
-You can include contact information so you can stay in touch.
+Include your contact information, so that you can stay in touch.
 Here's more on how to say farewell to colleagues.